brianc725/Battleship/README.md

   2. A mediocre player against a human player
   3. A 10-game match between a mediocre and an awful player, with no pauses
   4. A human player against a human player

+Simply choose whichever option you'd like by typing in the number.
+After that, the game explains the rest of the directions for the game.